Plus500 vs Trading 212 – Which Broker is Best?

 Plus500 vs Trading 212: Safety & Regulation

-Both Plus500 and Trading 212 are widely used brokers that are considered trustworthy.
-Each is regulated by the UK FCA, one of the world’s top financial regulators.
+Both Plus500 and Trading 212 are regulated by the UK FCA, one of the world’s top financial regulators.
 In addition, UK clients receive negative balance protection and protection from the Financial Services Compensation Scheme, which reimburses you up to £85,000 if your broker goes out of business.

 Plus500 vs Trading 212: The Verdict

 Plus500 and Trading 212 both have a lot to offer for UK traders.
 The two platforms offer a huge variety of assets to trade along with comprehensive trading platforms, mobile trading apps, and 24/7 customer service.

 Trading 212 can be an option if you’re looking to invest in stocks and ETFs directly or if you want to open an ISA.
 At this time, Plus500 does not offer these investment accounts.